-UPDATE #1: We have updated this article to mirror the latest improvements coming in Elixir v1.11+.
+UPDATE #1: We have updated this article to mirror Elixir v1.11+’s best practices.

 Recently, one of our Elixir Development Subscription clients noticed their development feedback cycle felt a bit sluggish, they sometimes had to wait seconds, or tens of seconds, for a code change to take effect.
 Today we will talk about how to understand and diagnose those issues.

 Before we get started, it is worth making a distinction between initial compilation and re-compilation: the initial compilation is a one time cost that in the long-term doesn’t matter that much.
 On the other hand, everytime we make a change to our Elixir source code, part of our project needs to be recompiled and that may take time if Elixir believes it has to recompile a large part of our project.
 If the compilation is slow then it quickly can become a source of frustration.
 Let’s fix that!

 Whenever you change one or more files in your project, Elixir will re-compile all “stale” files as well as everything the “stale” files depend on.
 Understanding how Elixir tracks dependencies between files is essential to understand how Elixir recompiles our projects.

 Say you have a module

 a.ex and module B in